erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Above was a test if `{x,0}` is a small integer and if not the fallback at `L2271` is called to handle any term.

-Then follows the machine code shift left, Erlang `bsl 32`, x86 `sar rax 32`, and a skip over the fallback code:
+Then follows the machine code for right shift, Erlang `bsr 32`, x86 `sar rax, 32`, and a skip over the fallback code:
 ```
     mov rax, rsi
     sar rax, 32